You may be entitled to a support payment of £500 if:

 If you do not get any qualifying benefits

-You may qualify for a discretionary payment if you are on a low income and will face financial hardship as a result of not being able to work while you are self-isolating.
+You may qualify for a discretionary payment if you are on a low income and will face financial hardship as a result of not being able to work while you, or your child, are self-isolating.

-Due to the limited funds available applications will be on a ‘first come, first serve’ basis and the scheme will end either on 31st January 2021 or when Government provided funds are exhausted, whichever is the earlier.
+Due to the limited funds available applications will be on a ‘first come, first serve’ basis and the scheme will end either on 30 June 2021 or when Government-provided funds are exhausted, whichever is the earlier.

 How to apply